sl2828/sl2828/README.md

 ### Selina Lin
-- I am a junior at Purdue University.
+- I graduated from Purdue University.
 - My favorite animal is the squirrel.

 <!---